DUST | VR Tryptich | Environmental Open Data

 People have long understood dust may be harmful and have sought to avoid undue exposure.
 But until recently the definition and monitoring of the threat level depended on governments and institutions and the biases they bring to their assessment of costs and benefits.

 Curiously, data now empowers people to do their own cost-benefit analysis: individuals can carry out environmental tests privately with low cost sensors and distribute the results on the internet, bringing about a culture of “citizen science”.
-Data, which enabled this environmental revolution, is increasingly the source of new kinds of environmental concerns, triggering policy debate on how data is collected, stored and used; and on how much exposure to data is too much.
+Our work DUST enables viewers to experience virtual exposure to microscopic matter suspended in the atmosphere.

 Exhibit at Schauspielhaus Bochum, curated by Tobias Staab